Eating and drinking

 Fine layers of filo pastry interleaved with nuts and drenched in honey.

 These are very rich cookies with confectioner's sugar and almonds (as are most shortbread cookies).

-This custard pie is my absolute favorite Greek dessert.
+The custard pie is arguably one of the best Greek desserts.
 Creamy custard and flaky phyllo dough, that is baked to golden perfection then drenched with a lemon and orange infused syrup.

 Ouzo is considered the national drink of Greece (some areas use the name raki) and can only be named Ouzo if it is made in Greece, similar to how only sparkling wine from the Champagne region of France can be called champagne.

 When water or ice mixes with ouzo, a chemical reaction occurs and the ouzo turns from clear to cloudy white.

 Greek wines may be the most underrated on the planet.
 The Greeks have been making wine since around 2000 BC.
 Certainly, the quality of Greek wines has improved dramatically since the 1980s, and more of them have been appearing in the United States.
 For fans of the whites like Sauvignon Blanc and Albarino, Greek white wines offer outstanding quality for a reasonable cost.
 While Greek reds are not as compelling however they have the best bottlings.

 Please find details of Greek wine producers below;